 International Council For Small Business World Conference Proceedings and the US Association for Small Business and Entrepreneurship Proceedings are organized by year by the Small Business Advancement Electronic Resource.

 Research at the Marketing/Entrepreneurship Interface, sponsored by the AMA-MEIG.
-If this link does not work, contact Gerald Hills .
+For more information, contact Gerald Hills.

 I want to thank Lauren Katz for her research assistance in updating the list.

 Asian Venture Capital Journal